 You know what film noir really needs?
 A guy who can make copies of himself, a super-strong muscle man with terrible insecurities, a pompous bourgeois superwoman, a Scot with a ferocious second side, an Irish lass with hair as fiery as her attitude (and super scream) - Look, X-Factor has simply had one of the best casts throughout its entire re-invented run, and it would make for a great film. <p>This is almost Gambit in reverse - rather than committing the ultimate crime, these guys are here to solve it (and perhaps prevent a larger one).
 It can at times be hard-boiled detective drama, at times buddy cop, and at times action thriller - the film can be as multiple-personalitied as its lead, Jamie Madrox. <b>X-Factor</b>, like <i>New Mutants</i>, also has a penchant for touching many corners of the Marvel Universe, and gives you the opportunity to introduce everything from magic to space travel here, too, all with the street-level hardline view of the world.

 This one is almost too easy: Super-powered James Bond. <p>That's really all you have to say for a Pete Wisdom movie.
 Get a decidedly British writer, director, and of course lead actor, and play this one pretty straight.
-It's Pete Wisdom, agent of MI-13, and he's defending the crown from a hidden mutant threat that just may use Britain as a stepping stone to world domination.
-Seriously, this one could come out in 2015 with ease, and Mark Millar (being from the UK) has to have thought of this one already, right?
-Plus, it leads us easily into...
+It's Pete Wisdom, agent of MI-13, and he's defending the crown from a hidden mutant threat that just may use Britain as a stepping stone to world domination. <p>Plus, it leads us easily into...

 To the studios, the pitch is something like "super powered Charlie's Angels," but to fans of the X-Men, it's the idea of getting some of the most powerful female mutants together for their own superhero romp that subverts the genre.
 Since, once again, female superheroes are sorely missing from the big screen, why not get several together all at once? <p>A new <b>X-Men</b> film featuring the all-female cast of the current series could be a launch point for any number of solo films, could explore what it's like to be a female hero from several unique backgrounds and points-of-view, and could prove to the world that the women of the mutant world can get the job done better than ten feral 200-year-olds could. <p>It may be a harder sell to the studio, but we think it would be an easy sell to the fans.